Is it possible to turn plastic back into the oil it was made from?

 (To learn more, read the article from bbc.com)

 “Chemical recycling is an attempt to recycle the unrecyclable.
-Instead of a system where some plastics are rejected because they are the wrong colour or made of composites, chemical recycling could see all types of plastic fed into an “infinite” recycling system that unmake plastics back into oil, so they can then be used to make plastic again.”
+Instead of a system where some plastics are rejected because they are the wrong color or made of composites, chemical recycling could see all types of plastic fed into an “infinite” recycling system that unmakes plastics back into oil, so they can then be used to make plastic again.”

 New solutions are being tested across the world.
-Good examples are companies like Plastic Energy that has plants in Spain and it is expanding the business to France, Netherlands and the UK; Ineos in the US, and Mura Technology in the UK – go to the article to learn more about it.
+Good examples are companies like Plastic Energy which has plants in Spain and it is expanding the business to France, the Netherlands, and the UK; Ineos in the US, and Mura Technology in the UK – go to the article to learn more about it.

 While better solutions are not available for all of us, what can be done?

-Producers being responsible for the packaging waste they developed, new legislations, the completely ban of certain types of plastic, taxes and education.
+Producers being responsible for the packaging waste they developed, new legislations, the complete ban of certain types of plastic, taxes, and education.

 The former Environment Secretary Kim Eun Kyung from South Korea said: “To resolve the plastic waste crisis, society as a whole needs to change its ways of production, consumption, recycling and even the culture.”

-Certified Green Cleaning has its own Recycling Program where we reuse our plastic containers.
+Certified Green Cleaning has its Recycling Program where we reuse our plastic containers.

-We also have available the option of buying CGC Wipes Refill and reuse the first plastic package you already have.
+We also have available the option of buying CGC Wipes Refill and reusing the first plastic package you already have.